-Community and Diversity
+Community and Diversity (UVCD)

-- Understand and appreciate the diversity of cultures that exists locally, nationally, and internationally, locating oneself within the context of a particular culture and civilization. - Identify and analyze similarities and differences among individuals and groups, highlighting the moral and social (political, cultural, or beliefs systems) significance human beings attach to their differences. - Demonstrate an understanding that diversity is a key factor for the flourishing of communities (social, environmental, and/or economic) and that a lack of diversity can compromise future generations. - 4.
-Demonstrate critical inquiry into one's own
+- 1. Identify and analyze the significance human beings attach to their differences. - 2.
+Describe and analyze the effects of prejudice, exclusion, subordination, and ideologies of racial superiority on affected groups and individuals. - 3.
+Demonstrate an understanding that diversity is a key factor for the flourishing of communities (social, environmental, and/or economic) and that a lack of diversity can compromise future generations.